maxmelnick/maxmelnick.github.io/_posts/2016-04-18-faster-python-data-scraping.md

 In my second project at Metis, I wanted to develop a linear regression model to predict the number of Academy Award nominations for a movie.
 In order to collect the data to develop my model, I had to scrape a lot of movie data from [BoxOfficeMojo.com](http://www.boxofficemojo.com/).
 One of the major issues with collecting the data was how slow it was to scrape the data and transform it to a format that I could use to develop the model.
 After doing some high-level performance profiling of my code using [`cProfile`](http://stackoverflow.com/questions/582336/how-can-you-profile-a-python-script), I discovered the major bottleneck was the http request for each movie (using the python `requests` package).

-To quantify how slow it was, using my initial code (the "Base" case in the analysis below), it took ~0.3 seconds per movie for each http request.
-That might not sound like much, but to collect the data for the 9000+ movies from 2000-2015 on [BoxOfficeMojo.com](http://www.boxofficemojo.com/), it would take a whopping 45+ minutes!
+To quantify how slow it was, using my initial code (the "Base" case in the analysis below), it took ~0.1 seconds per movie for each http request.
+That might not sound like much, but to collect the data for the 9000+ movies from 2000-2015 on [BoxOfficeMojo.com](http://www.boxofficemojo.com/), it would take 15+ minutes!
+That's a long time, especially as we're constantly iterating on the data we're collecting as we develop the model.

 Therefore, I set out to devleop a way to improve the performance so I could scrape movie data quicker.
 In the remainder of this post, I'll take you through a comparison of the performance of the different methods I tried, as well as the fastest method I settled on using.
 Here are the different methods I'll be comparing: